rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationNutanix.md

 - There is a single argument of type BatchMountNutanixVmInput.
 - Returns BatchMountNutanixVmReply.
-### batchunmountvm
-Unmount snapshots from multiple virtual machines

-Supported in v9.2+
-Unmounts a batch of snapshots from a group of specified virtual machines.

-- There is a single argument of type BatchUnmountNutanixVmInput.
-- Returns BatchUnmountNutanixVmReply.
 ### bulkondemandsnapshotvm
 Take an on-demand snapshot for selected Nutanix virtual machines